FHA Guidelines On Non-Occupant Co-Borrowers And Borrowers

 - The main borrower can have non-occupant co-borrowers who are not related by law, marriage, blood but if that is the case, 25% down payment is required

 In this article, we will discuss FHA Guidelines On Non-Occupant Co-Borrowers And Borrowers on FHA Loans.

 There are many cases where an individual would not qualify for a home loan due to high debt to income ratios.

-- FHA Guidelines on debt on debt to income ratio allow 46.9% front end and 56.9% back end DTI.
+- HUD Guidelines on debt on debt to income ratio allow 46.9% front end and 56.9% back end DTI

-- However, many qualified home buyers exceed this ratio because they cannot document their income so non-occupant co-borrowers is needed.
+- However, many qualified homebuyers exceed this ratio because they cannot document their income so non-occupant co-borrowers are needed

-Another group of individuals who often have high debt to income ratios are self employed individuals and business owners.
+Another group of individuals who often have high debt to income ratios is self-employed individuals and business owners.

-- Self employed individuals and business owners often use the tax loopholes in writing expenses off and often get away with declaring less income in order to pay less taxes.
+- Self-employed individuals and business owners often use the tax loopholes in writing expenses off and often get away with declaring less income in order to pay fewer taxes

 Other cases where the debt to income ratio problem comes in is when a married person has a bankruptcy or foreclosure but the other person does not.

 - The married person without a bankruptcy or foreclosure can qualify for a mortgage loan